-There are several methods using either hardware or software techniques for deriving group and block synchronisation information.
+There are several methods using either hardware or software techniques for deriving group and block synchronization information.
 One possible method is described below.
-Figure C.1 shows a block diagram of a shift-register arrangement for deriving group and block synchronisation information from the received data stream.
+Figure C.1 shows a block diagram of a shift-register arrangement for deriving group and block synchronization information from the received data stream.
 It may be seen to comprise five main elements:

-- b) a polynomial division circuit comprising a 10-bit shift-register with feedback taps appropriate to the generator polynomial, g(x), described in 2.3 and annex B; - c) a combinational logic circuit with five outputs indicating the presence of the "correct" syndromes resulting from the five offset words A, B, C, C' and D; - d) a fast-running clock operating with a frequency of at least 33.5 kHz; - e) a modulo-28 counter with endstops, decoding for states 0, 1 and 27, and associated logic gates 1 to 3 and flip-flops 1 to 3 (FF1 to FF3).
+- a) a 26-bit shift-register which may either act as a straight 26-bit delay (A/B input selector high) or as a recirculating shift-register (A/B input selector low); - b) a polynomial division circuit comprising a 10-bit shift-register with feedback taps appropriate to the generator polynomial, g(x), described in 2.3 and annex B; - c) a combinational logic circuit with five outputs indicating the presence of the "correct" syndromes resulting from the five offset words A, B, C, C' and D; - d) a fast-running clock operating with a frequency of at least 33.5 kHz; - e) a modulo-28 counter with endstops, decoding for states 0, 1 and 27, and associated logic gates 1 to 3 and flip-flops 1 to 3 (FF1 to FF3).